Kapag Tumibok ang Puso: Not Once, But Twice: Soundtrack

 The film's main theme comes from the same title from the film "Kapag Tumibok Ang Puso" a cover and single by Toni Gonzaga as the film's main soundtrack and also was originally popularized by Donna Cruz in the 90's.
+Additionally, Janella Salvador later covered this classic Donna Cruz's song from her self-titled album in 2015, released by Star Records (which both Toni Gonzaga and Janella Salvador are on the same recording labels from ABS-CBN).